alexsohr/autodoc/README.md

 - Allows organizations to use their own self-hosted or custom-deployed LLM services
 - Supports integration with third-party OpenAI API-compatible services

-**Coming Soon**: In future updates, DeepWiki will support a mode where users need to provide their own API keys in requests.
-This will allow enterprise customers with private channels to use their existing API arrangements without sharing credentials with the DeepWiki deployment.
+**Coming Soon**: In future updates, AutoDoc will support a mode where users need to provide their own API keys in requests.
+This will allow enterprise customers with private channels to use their existing API arrangements without sharing credentials with the AutoDoc deployment.

 ## 🧩 Using OpenAI-Compatible Embedding Models (e.g., Alibaba Qwen)